 2012-13: Brodzinski burst onto the college hockey scene, leading St. Cloud State with 22 goals as a freshman.
 His +28 plus/minus was among the nation’s best and he also had 11 assists with 10 penalty minutes in 42 games.
 St. Cloud State finished tied with Minnesota for first in the WCHA and rebounded from a loss to Wisconsin in the conference tournament to reach the Frozen Four semifinals.
 In his third year of draft eligibility, Brodzinski was not among the 210 players in Central Scouting’s final rankings prior to the 2013 NHL Draft.
 He was selected by Anaheim in the fifth round (148th overall), seven picks after his younger brother Michael was taken by San Jose.

 Brodzinski is a right wing with a good offensive nose about him.
-He has had success offensively at almost every level he has played at so far.
+He has had success offensively at every level at which he has played.
 He is known for his powerful shot and ability to find himself in good scoring areas while in the offensive zone.
-His consistency is a bit of an issue but his talent level was one of the highest on the St. Cloud State roster in 2012-13.
-His freshman season saw him net 22 goals, which is no feat to scoff at for a rookie skater or any skater for that matter.
+Consistency is a bit of an issue but his talent level compares favorably with other forwards coming out of college.

 Brodzinski is in his first pro season with Kings' AHL affiliate Ontario in 2015-16 after leaving school a year early.
 He has had the peaks and valleys not uncommon for a first-year pro but shows signs of becoming an effective scorer.
 He has a big shot and is beginning to understand the systematic positional play, pushing the puck in the transition.
 As he gains experience he is expected to become a consistent scoring forward.